scalacenter/advisoryboard/proposals/000-ensure-compilation-scalability.md

 ### Minimization of compilation classpaths

-Our build workflow at Twitter is centered around a monorepo.
-Instead of keeping internal projects in separate repositories, we merge them into one repository (hence the name "monorepo"), significantly reducing the overhead associated with evolving independent repositories.

-In comparison with a more common workflow that involves a number of coarse-grained projects and intra-project incremental compilation via sbt, our build workflow relies on many more (tens of thousands) fine-grained modules and inter-project incrementality.
+In comparison with a more common project-centric workflow that involves a number of coarse-grained projects and intra-project incremental compilation via sbt, Twitter's build workflow relies on many more (tens of thousands) fine-grained modules and inter-project incrementality.
 This workflow is enabled by Pants, our open-source build tool that understands a multitude of languages including Java, Scala, Python and others.
-A similar approach is used in other popular build tools (Blaze/Bazel, Buck) and companies (Google, Facebook, Foursquare, Square, Medium and others).
+A similar fine-grained approach is used in other popular build tools (Blaze/Bazel, Buck) and companies (Google, Facebook, Foursquare, Square, Medium and others).

 One benefit of having a large number of modules is the ability to perform parallel builds, distributing independent build tasks between  different workers in a build cluster.
 This has a potential to significantly improve the build experience for large projects.